 Uniformity and cGMP: Gummies Have Their Own Rules

 Gummies create quality-control challenges that don’t always exist in powders or capsules.
-The product is cooked, deposited, cured, and then packaged-each step can introduce variation if parameters aren’t locked down.
-That’s why strong cGMP manufacturing for gummies depends heavily on in-process controls.
+The product is cooked, deposited, cured, then packaged—each step can introduce variation if parameters aren’t locked down.
+That’s why strong cGMP manufacturing for gummies depends on in-process controls.

 At KorNutra, gummy consistency is protected through disciplined checks and documented triggers, including: